27 Vegetable Garden Ideas To Grow More Food

 Organic Weed Killer

-Yes you read that right.
+Yes, you read that right.
 You don’t need all those nasty chemicals to kill weeds.
-Now you could be expensive ‘natural’ weed killers but these almost never work (unless you’re using this one).
-Instead why not make you’re own weed killer from stuff you’ve already got in your kitchen cupboard.
+Instead, you can opt for natural weed killers.
+There is no need to purchase expensive natural weed killers when you can make your own from stuff you’ve already got in your kitchen cupboard.

-You can use it without worrying about putting harmful chemicals on or near your veggies.
-Just make sure you don’t put it directly on your crops – remember it will kill all plants not just weeds!
+You can use it without worrying about putting harmful chemicals on or near your vegetables.
+Just make sure you don’t put it directly on your crops – remember, it will kill all plants, not just weeds!

 Homemade Weedkiller Recipe